kean/Nuke/Tests/DefectRepros/DETAILS.md

 The "less than" wording is not a regression.
 It dates from 2016 (ef60dc73), and the `> limit` loop condition predates CLOCK (48b4bc5d, 2022).
 "Trim to count N" leaving N items is the natural meaning, and trimToCountRespectsLRUOrder asserts totalCount == 2 after trim(toCount: 2).
 That is only a wording nit.

-Related quirk found while verifying (not the reported claim, same root cause, also low impact): set() appends the new entry unreferenced and trims afterwards.
+Related quirk found while verifying (not the reported claim, same root cause; confirmed separately as D18, rated medium there): set() appends the new entry unreferenced and trims afterwards.
 With countLimit 3 and a, b, c all read, set(d) evicts d itself, so the image just stored is gone (verified: [a, b, c] remain).
 This happens once per fully referenced state, because the sweep clears every bit.
 The pipeline still hands the image to the task that loaded it; only a later lookup for the same key misses.

 Overall this is a docs-precision issue, not a behavioral bug.